linagn2011/Applied-Data-Analysis-and-Machine-Learning/P2/Part_E/README.md

     Description:
     ------------
     This is the class for the Logistic Regression classification code.
-    Because we have had some trouble with the GD/SGD code in Part A), this code is written from scratch to solve this task alone, which is why it differs a little bit from the first GD/SGD code.
+    This code is written from scratch to solve this task alone, which is why it differs a little bit from the first GD/SGD code.
 The Cost function used in classification cases, as specified in the report, is the CrossEntropy.
     This is also the starting point for calculating the gradients used here.

     Initialization:
     ---------------